auth0/lock/README.md

 - **allowForgotPassword {Boolean}**: When set to `false` hides the _"Don't remember your password?"_ link in the _login screen_, making the _forgot password screen_ unreachable.
 Defaults to `true`.
 Keep in mind that if you are using a database connection with a _custom database_ which doesn't have a _change password script_ the forgot password screen won't be available.
 - **allowSignUp {Boolean}**: When set to `false` hides the _login and sign up tabs_ in the _login screen_, making the _sign up screen_ unreachable.
 Defaults to `true`.
 Keep in mind that if the database connection has sign ups _disabled_ or you are using a _custom database_ with coesn't have a _create script_, then the sign up screen won't be available.
 - **defaultDatabaseConnection {String}**: Specifies the database connection that will be used when there is more than one available.
 - **initialScreen {String}**: Name of the screen that will be shown when the widget is opened.
 Valid values are `"login"`, `"signUp"`, and `"forgotPassword"`.
 If this option is left unspecified, the widget will pick the first screen that is available from the previous list.
+Is recommended that you set `allowLogin` to `"false"` when you set `initialScreen` to `"forgotPassword"`, otherwise a back button will be shown in the forgot password screen and it might not be clear to the user where is she/he going back.
 - **loginAfterSignUp {String}**: Determines whether or not the user will be automatically signed in after a successful sign up.
 Defaults to `true`.
 - **forgotPasswordLink {String}**: URL for a page that allows the user to reset her password.
 When set to a non-empty string, the user will be linked to the provided URL when clicking the _"Don't remember your password?"_ link in the _login screen_.
 - **mustAcceptTerms {Boolean}**: When set to `true` displays a checkbox input along the terms and conditions that must be checked before signing up.
 The terms and conditions can be specified via the `languageDictionary` option, see the example below.
 Defaults to `false`.